Diagnosis of PPID and IR

 Recommended Diagnostic Testing for PPID

 Endogenous ACTH — a single blood draw to measure the level of endogenous ACTH — is diagnostic for PPID in equines and recommended by the ECIR Group.
 The sample requires special handling for accuracy.
+Consider TRH Stimulation for suspect horses with normal ACTH.
 There are seasonal fluctuations to consider for diagnosis of PPID.
 Please review the section on Seasonal Rise.

 In the United States, the ECIR Group suggests Cornell University Laboratory.